climate-cache/nyc-forecasts/README.md

 ![weather workflow](https://github.com/climate-cache/nyc-forecasts/actions/workflows/nyc_14d_openmeteo.yml/badge.svg)

+### A historical archive of hourly 14-day forecasts for New York City, powered by the free Open-Meteo API.

 #### Data starts at: 2023-10-01 @ 05:00 EDT

 #### Looking for historical weather data from the same source?
 Check out [Climate Cache: NYC Weather](https://github.com/climate-cache/nyc-weather)

 ## Data Notes
-#### *The forecast for 2023-10-05 20:00 is a copy of 2023-10-05 19:00 until I can find the real one.
-That was before I was using GitHub Actions so it's somewhere on my computer.*
+ The forecast for 2023-10-05 20:00 is a copy of 2023-10-05 19:00 until I can find the real one.
+That was before I was using GitHub Actions so it's somewhere on my computer.
 ### Formatting
 GitHub Actions grabs data in a more efficient but less readable format, but some of the earlier data was grabbed with a Python script so it's formatted normally.
 This shouldn't cause